xsoloking/logstash-plugin/README.md

 It can be used as a wrapper step to send each log line separately.

-Note: when you combine with timestamps step, you should make the timestamps the outer most block.
+Note: when you combine with timestamps step, you should make the timestamps the outermost block.
 Otherwise you get the timestamps as part of the log lines, basically duplicating the timestamp information.

 ```Groovy
 timestamps {